 The World Health Organization (WHO) explains that coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as SARS (Severe Acute Respiratory Syndrome).
 This particular episode, which first appeared in December 2019 in Wuhan, China, has been named “COVID-19”.

 Symptoms include a fever, cough and shortness of breath.
 Some may suffer from a mild illness and recover easily, while in other cases, infection can progress to pneumonia.
 Reports suggest that the elderly, those with weakened immune systems, diabetes, cancer and chronic lung disease are the most susceptible to serious illness and death.
 Symptoms can appear in as few as two days after infection or as long as 14 days.

 Care service employers should remember that they have a duty of care towards their staff, service users and visitors, and should take reasonable steps to protect their health and safety, preventing them from exposure to unnecessary risk.

 What should you do as a care service manager?

-Make sure that one person is responsible for keeping abreast of developments from the World Health Organization, the UK Government and the NHS, and that the care service is complying fully with COVID-19: residential care, supported living and home care guidance, published by Public Health England.
+Make sure that one person is responsible for keeping abreast of developments from the World Health Organization, the UK Government and the NHS, and that the care service is complying fully with Coronavirus (COVID-19): adult social care guidance, published by the Government.

 Carry out a risk assessment to identify service users who are at higher than baseline risk of experiencing the more severe forms of the coronavirus if they contract it.